 Released by Lilly Daché in 1959, the kit was made up of the Penetron device containing a heating element which provided ‘vital heat’ to ‘deep feed skin cells’ and Penetron Cream that contained Cetiol- 5, claimed to be necessary for the skin to absorb vitamins.
 Like earlier devices it may have caused some vasodilation of blood vessels and some temporary plumping of the skin.

 From Lilly Daché comes a new device which sends infra rays deep into the muscles of the face when smoothed lightly over the companion cream that comes with it.
 Called Penetron, this small rounded object snuggles into the palm of the hand, is plugged into any electric outlet and when passed lightly but firmly over the face and neck, reaches every contour, opens the pores, and activates the muscles.

 Although not common, an Internet search indicates that facial irons are still available today.
-More recent forms combine diathermic heat with muscle stimulation so are part facial iron and part electrical muscle stimulator (EMS).
-Although the action of device has been updated, the claims for reducing wrinkles are still the same as those promised in the past.
+Some combine heat with muscle stimulation so are part facial iron and part electrical muscle stimulator (EMS).

 Another type uses high frequency currents to generate a considerable amount of heat in the dermis.
 This denatures the collagen proteins and produces oedema which temporarily fills out the skin.
 Following the procedure, if all goes well, new collagen is laid down and the skin firms, reducing the appearance of wrinkles.
 Although these appliances are sometimes referred to as facial irons, they look nothing like the devices of old.

 Like skin needling, which uses a spiked roller to damage the dermis and firm the skin through collagen production, both procedures are potentially dangerous.